IN THIS ARTICLE

 You should now have two networks configured and can repeat the process above to add up to 4096 networks in Qumulo Core.
 Client machines can mount over SMB or NFS to any of the assigned IP addresses (persistent or floating), and administrators can use any of the IPs for cluster management.

-You should now be able to view and modify the network configuration, including connecting to multiple networks, in Qumulo Core
+You should now be able to connect to multiple network in Qumulo Core

 Like what you see?
 Share this article with your network!